 There also aren’t many other games in which the world’s leading competitors have to pay so much to sit in such cramped, stuffy conditions, nor many in which the contestants openly admit to boredom or drunkenness.
 The ceiling is low, the rattle of chips endless, making a noise like swarming insects.
 With so many men in the same room, flatulence can be a problem too.
 The breaks in play bring an almighty stramash for food and the toilets, but unlike at a music festival, here the few women present are the ones who can smugly saunter to the cubicles without enduring long queues.

-These days, play is limited to just 10 hours a day, spread over five two-hour levels.
+In its current format, play is limited to just 10 hours a day, spread over five two-hour levels.
 No money will be made until at least the fourth day, after around 35 hours of play, when 90 percent of the entrants have left with nothing.
 It used to go on much longer and was even more gruelling.
-For the nine people with the requisite luck and mental fortitude to make it to the end, play is suspended after the eighth day, with the final, televised table reconvened in November.
-Why bother with all this?
-The winner will eventually walk away with $8,711,956 million.
+For the ten people with the requisite luck and mental fortitude to make it to the end, play is suspended after the eighth day, with the final, televised table reconvened in November.
+If that sounds like an unimaginable slog, then you should know that the winner will eventually walk away with $8,711,956 million.

 Until then, the grind goes on for hours, days.
 At the end of their first 10-hour stretch, the Scottish boys are still in the tournament, ready to enjoy a few days off before another shift begins.
 The second day puts McDonald on ESPN’s featured table with multiple award-winner Daniel Negreanu and Gregory Vogelsong, a man who looks like a homeless Santa.
 Rather than make any big decisions, Vogelsong works out what’s naughty and nice by literally flipping a coin.
 It is an infuriatingly successful tactic.

 Still, the Scots play on, staggering to another 12:45am finish after 20 hours of solid play.
-There’s plenty of poker and not many chips ahead of them.
+There’s plenty of poker but not many chips ahead of them.
 And unfortunately, a few hours into the third day, it all comes to a crashing halt.
-Within an hour of each other, both men are forced into high-risks gambles with dwindling stacks of chips, and both are quickly undone by better hands.
+Within an hour of each other, both men are forced into high-risk gambles with dwindling stacks of chips, and both are quickly undone by better hands.
 They leave with nothing other than a strong desire for a drink.
 For the remaining 1,000 souls, the grind goes on for many days more.
-A claw taps, a man barks, the croupier shuffles-up and deals.
+A claw taps, a man barks, the shuffles and starts again.

 A version of this piece was published in the Sunday Herald in July 2011